From the People of Fiji with Love

 There was a sense of camaraderie in my being brown.
 Yes, this was something that was expressed to me in several occasions as being “wonderful”, “cool”, and even “comforting”.
 As one Fijian expressed, “We feel a sense of warmth and unique welcome towards those who look like us, like family.”

 Yet, I won’t say that the color of my skin is what made the Fijians kind towards me.
 This hospitality is something for which the people of Fiji are known for.
 Anyone who has ever visited will tell you how welcoming and friendly everyone is.

-Though I am not a religious person, and only really enter churches to admire their architecture and not to worship, I took some time during my visit to join in on a Sunday service being held in the community where I was staying at the time.
+Though I am not a religious person and only really enter churches to admire their architecture, I took some time during my visit to join in on a Sunday service being held in the community where I was staying at the time.

 I didn’t understand much of what was said as the service was mostly in Fijian but there was a moment, towards the end of service prayer, that a woman came up to me and put her arms around me as she prayed.
 I am not sure why this made me tear up, but I did.
 Maybe it was the welcoming spirit.

-The next day, during a tour or while walking around, I would come upon a local who had seen me at church the morning before and they would greet me like a sister or a very close friend.
-They would ask me about my life back home, whether I had children, if I was married.
-About my work, where I had been too, where I came from.
+The next day while walking around, I would come upon a local who had seen me at church the morning before and they would greet me like a sister or a very close friend.
+They would ask me about my life back home, whether I had children, if I was married, about my work, where I had been too, where I came from.
 Then, they would invite me to return and come back to visit their village and bring my family to join theirs for dinner.

 Every question I had they would answer with patience and great pride.
 I felt as if each word was a gift, a special token being shared.